 Not only this, but the study below demonstrated that creating also helps to increase the amount of the hormone IGF-1 which is also responsible for increased muscle and strength growth.

-Whilst it is true that many supplements are simply a product of over hyped marketing and are a complete waste of money, creatine and protein are actually some of the useful ones that may actually be worth taking in order to help you build muscle faster .
-Quality is important here as not all supplements are made equal.
+Whilst it is true that many supplements are simply a product of over hyped marketing and are a complete waste of money, creatine, protein and some testosterone boosters can actually be of of some use if used correctly.
+Certain quality supplements may actually be worth taking in order to help you build muscle faster.
+Please remember that quality is important here as not all supplements are made equal.

 We want to make sure that you are not simply throwing your money down the drain.
-You can read our in depth supplements review here to find out what our top 4 supplement picks are when it comes to speeding up the muscle building process.
+You can read our in depth supplements review here (opens in a new window on this site) to find out what our top 4 supplement picks are when it comes to speeding up the muscle building process.

 Workout for Rapid Muscle Growth

 In order to effectively build muscle mass, and to hit that 1-2 pound muscle mass increase per month goal, you will need to workout in the correct way.
 These is no getting away from it; you will need to lift heavy in a progressive manner, and include the most effective exercises in your routine in order to see significant results.
 Some general tips worth bearing in mind when it comes to your workout program are;

 - Focus mainly on resistance/weight training for maximum body composition change. – It is through the tearing and repairing of the tiny muscle fibres that allows you to gain mass.
 Also, the more muscle you have on your body, the higher your resting metabolic rate is and the more fat you burn, even in a rested state.

 - Train to failure and gradually increase the amount of weight you lift as you get stronger. – The most effective way to put your muscles in a situation where they have to repair and grow is to train each set to failure.
 This means lifting until you physically can not perform another repetition.